msprev/panzer/doc/README.md

 title:  "panzer user guide"
 author:
  - name: Mark Sprevak
-date: 22 May 2015
+date: 23 May 2015
 style: Plain
 ...

 # panzer

 panzer adds 'styles' to [pandoc][].
-    Styles provide a way to set nearly all options for a pandoc document with one line ('I want this document to be treated as an article/CV/notes/letter').
+    Styles provide a way to set every option for a pandoc document with one line ('I want this document to be treated as an article/CV/notes/letter').

 You can think of styles as a level up in abstraction from a pandoc template.
-    Styles are combinations of templates, metadata settings, and instructions to run filters, postprocessors, preflight and postflight scripts.
+    Styles are combinations of templates, metadata settings, instructions to run filters, pre/postprocessors, and pandoc command line options.
     These can be customised on a per writer and per document basis.
     Styles can be combined and can bear inheritance relations to each other. panzer exposes a large amount of structured information to the external processes called by styles, allowing those processes to be both more powerful and themselves controllable via metadata.